Honoré Joseph Antoine Ganteaume: Later career

 In June 1808, Ganteaume was appointed General Inspector of the Coasts of the Ocean.
 From 1809 to 1810, Ganteaume was appointed to command the fleet in Toulon, but attacks of gout kept him increasingly away from the sea.
 In 1810, he joined the Council of the Admiralty.
 On 1 August 1811, Napoléon appointed Ganteaume to command the battalion of the Marins de la Garde in the Imperial Guard as a colonel.
 In 1813, he defended Toulon.

 In 1814, at the first Bourbon Restoration, Ganteaume supported the Acte de déchéance de l'Empereur, and in consequence did not return to command during the Hundred Days; immediately after the Battle of Waterloo, he ordered the Royalist white flag hoisted in Toulon; this act got him almost killed.

 Restored to power again, Louis XVIII made Ganteaume a Peer of France in recognition for his support.
 In December 1815, he was promoted to Commander in the Order of Saint Louis, and appointed General Inspector of the Classes.
 In his capacity of Peer of France, Ganteaume took part in the trial of Marshal Ney, and voted for his execution.

 Ganteaume died at his property of Pauline, near Aubagne, on 28 September 1818.
 The Boulevard Amiral Ganteaume in Aubagne is named after him.

-In 1801, the explorer Nicholas Baudin named Gantheaume Point, near Broome in Western Australia, after him.
+In 1801, the explorer Nicolas Baudin named Gantheaume Point, near Broome in Western Australia, after him.